grantfitzsimmons/webportal-spcloud/README.md

 python ../../FindAvailableExportMappings.py
 ```

-You can then build a command to export data from a Specify database by running the `BuildCommand.py` script.
+You can build a command to update or export data from a Specify database by running the `BuildCommand.py` script.

 ```bash
 python ../../BuildCommand.py
 ```

 If you encounter any issues, the logs are stored in the `specify/bin/logs` directory.

-## Building exports for Specify-Hosted Web Portals

-Using the `BuildCommand.py` script, you can build a command to export data from a Specify database.
-This command can then be used to export data from a Specify database using the `ExpCmdLine` utility.

-The following table shows the parameters and arguments of the `ExpCmdLine` utility in case you wish to use it directly.
+You can also view the logs in the terminal you are running the commands in.

-Parameters and arguments of the `ExpCmdLine` utility are as follows:
+## Parameters and arguments for `ExpCmdLine`

 | Parameter | Argument                                                                 | Required                       |
 |-----------|--------------------------------------------------------------------------|--------------------------------|